gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 ### Specify numeric user and group identifiers

-Omnibus-gitlab creates users for GitLab, PostgreSQL, Redis and NGINX.
+Omnibus-GitLab creates users for GitLab, PostgreSQL, Redis and NGINX.
 You can specify the numeric identifiers for these users in `/etc/gitlab/gitlab.rb` as follows.